ahmad-masud/dkvs/README.md

 - Snapshot/restore support to compact the Raft log.
 - Graceful shutdown that closes Raft stores (avoids file locks on Windows).
 - Lightweight Bearer token auth via `WithAuthToken(...)`.
-- Prometheus metrics endpoint with request counts and latency histograms.
 - Client helper with leader-follow and jittered exponential backoff.
 - Examples for single-node and multi-node clusters.
 - Unit and integration tests (including a 3-node Raft test).